UCLA-Creative-Labs/password/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks for your interest in contributing to bigspook! ❤️
+Thanks for your interest in contributing to Spookn't! ❤️

 These guidelines describe how to set up your environment and submit your own contributions!
 Please read it carefully and, if there is anything that isn't up-to-date, feel free to submit a PR with your corrections 🙃